presenta-software/doc-presenta-lib/docs/reference/README.md

 }
 ```

-The text automatically scales according to the space available as well as the additional `scale` parameter that allows to control the behaviour:
+The text automatically scales according to the space available.
+The additional `scale` parameter allows more control over it.

 ```js
 {